 Injured in an Accident While Riding in an Uber or Lyft?

-You need to make sure your rights are protected after any type of auto accident.
-Even if the rideshare company has said it will take care of the claim, it’s important that you speak with a Munley Law Personal Injury Attorneys car accident lawyer as soon as possible.
-Our rideshare accident lawyers will investigate your claim, negotiate with the insurance companies, and represent you in a court of law.
+You need to ensure your rights are protected after an auto accident.
+Even if the rideshare company has said it will take care of the claim, you must speak with a Munley Law Personal Injury Attorneys rideshare accident attorney as soon as possible.
+Our rideshare accident lawyers will investigate your claim, negotiate with the insurance companies, and represent you in court.
 Don’t delay; call, chat, or fill out our contact form.
 There’s no charge for the consultation, and we never take a fee unless we win your case.

 $32 Million Wrongful Death